rsdoiel/antenna/archives/2025/planet_2025.30.md

 ---

-## Thousands gather in Wexford for opening day of the Fleadh
+## Thousands gather for opening day of Wexford Fleadh

 date: 2025-08-03, from: RTÉ News

-Thousands of people are expected to gather for the opening day of Fleadh Cheoil na hÉireann 2025, which is being held in Wexford town for the second year in a row.
+President Michael D Higgins has described the Fleadh as a "significant cultural event", saying respect for music performances and the performer is "deep within the Irish consciousness".

 <br>